JoeBalduz/Port-Knocking-Web-Server/README.md

 correct port on the server to "knock" to bring up the web server.
 To combat this, we have a shared secret between the client and the server.
 The client must now send a message that contains that secret to the server.
 The web server will then only be brought up if the secret is received by the server.
 This secret can't just be sent over in plain text since an attacker could sniff the packet and see exactly what the secret message is.
 Because of this, we use an MD5 hashing function.
+I did not create this MD5 hashing function.
+Information about the creators and copyright information can be found in md5.c.
 There was no specific reason I chose the MD5 hashing function other than it does what I want it to do.
 It turns plain text to a signature.
 Now an attacker won't be able to know what the shared secret is.
 This is good, however I this method is vulnerable to playback attacks.
 It doesn't matter that the attacker doesn't know the shared secret since the exact packet can just sniffed and sent to the server.
 I then chose to add a timestamp to this